Bheemaa: Plot

 A new police commissioner is appointed to control violence in the city, and his first targets are Chinna and Periyavar.
-Sekar gives the necessary courage to Chinna and asks him not to fear the commissioner as he will always be there for protection.
+Sekar gives the necessary courage to Chinna and asks him not to fear the commissioner, as he will always be there for protection.
 One day, Sekar and Shalu decide to get married.
-Shalu's parents will not agree for this wedding, so Shalu decides to elope with Sekar.
+Shalu's parents do not agree to this wedding, so Shalu decides to elope with Sekar.
 Meanwhile, the police department secretly plans to encounter both Chinna's and Periyavar's gangs.
 Shalu requests Sekar to come with her and lead a peaceful life, and he agrees.
 Sekar informs this decision to Chinna, to which he agrees immediately.
 Chinna gives money to Sekar and blesses him to start a new life.
 Sekar and Shalu get married and move to a new apartment.
 However, Chinna misses Sekar very much and keeps worrying, unable to bear his departure.
 Saamy, an ally of Chinna, suggests calling Sekar so that Chinna might feel better.
-Chinna gets cold feet at first but later decides to call Sekar.
+Chinna gets cold feet at first, but later decides to call Sekar.

-Chinna, Saamy and Shafi go to Sekar's apartment where Sekar stays with Shalu.
-Chinna feels bad calling Sekar back and sends Shafi to talk to him.
+Chinna, Saamy, and Shafi go to Sekar's apartment, where Sekar stays with Shalu.
+Chinna feels bad about calling Sekar back and sends Shafi to talk to him.
 Shafi, who already has a misunderstanding with Sekar, lies to him by saying that Chinna wanted him to join his gang again.
 Sekar does not believe this and refuses to go with Shafi.
 Suddenly, Shafi shoots and kills Shalu.
 Sekar kills Shafi and runs down to meet Chinna and Saamy.
 Sekar believes it was Chinna who had sent Shafi to bring him back.
-Suddenly, Chinna takes a gun and shoots Sekar, which shocks him.
+Suddenly, Chinna takes a gun and shoots at Sekar, which shocks him.
 Sekar shoots Chinna dead, thinking Chinna has tried killing him.
-When Saamy tells Sekar to look back, he was shocked because he saw a policeman behind him being hit by the bullet fired from Chinna's gun.
+When Saamy tells Sekar to look back, he gets shocked because he saw a policeman behind him being hit by the bullet fired from Chinna's gun.
 Sekar understands that Chinna has shot the policeman who tried to shoot Sekar.
 Sekar cries inconsolably, as he has killed Chinna.
-Also, Saamy is shot by someone.
-Police has surrounded them for encounter, and the commissioner instructs his team to catch Sekar.
+Suddenly, Saamy is shot.
+The police surround them for an encounter, and the commissioner instructs his team to catch Sekar.
 Sekar does not want to live, so he draws an empty gun on the police, who then shoot him.
-As the police leaves, Sekar remembers memorable moments with Chinna and then dies.
+As the police leave, Sekar remembers memorable moments with Chinna and then dies.